kabir-rab/master-items-viewer/README.md

-### _Works on November 2019+ for now.
-For earlier Qlik Sense version - Please use the lite version [master-items-viewer-lite](https://github.com/kabir-rab/master-items-viewer-lite)._
+### _This is for Qlik Sense November 2019 or later versions.
+For earlier Qlik Sense versions - Please use the lite version [master-items-viewer-lite](https://github.com/kabir-rab/master-items-viewer-lite)._
 # master-items-viewer
 Displays master dimensions and master measures with expressions and descriptions.
 This allows users to search the master items by description, expression, name or tags.